Welcome to the Death Valley Tour

 Experience the harsh beauty of a land like no other: Death Valley.
 Famed for its record-breaking temperatures, this valley also serves some sizzling scenery, from sprawling salt flats to rainbow-colored badlands and soaring mountain ranges.

-This self-guided Death Valley driving tour shows you the best spots in the park and fills you in on this area’s rich history.
+This one-of-a-kind Death Valley tours experience from Las Vegas shows you the best spots in the park and fills you in on this area’s rich history.
 Follow in the footsteps of Gold Rush miners and hear their stories as you explore this bizarre, unforgettable valley.

 About the Tour